-- In this section, you should indicate how the award will be used to support your project. - The total award for the traditional URSP is up to \$2,500.
-The total award for the intensive URSP (summer only) is up to \$7,000. - o Traditional URSP is available Summer, Fall, and Summer semesters.
-In the traditional program, the student is allocated up to \$2,000 for materials, supplies, research-related travel, and professional development.
-During the summer only, traditional URSP students can elect to use their \$2,000 for student direct fellowship payments.
+- In this section, you should indicate how the award will be used to support your project. - The total award for the traditional URSP is up to \$1,500.
+The total award for the intensive URSP (summer only) is up to \$7,000. - O Traditional URSP is available Summer, Fall, and Summer semesters.
+In the traditional program, the student is allocated up to \$1,000 for materials, supplies, research-related travel, and professional development.
+During the summer only, traditional URSP students can elect to use their \$1,000 for student direct payments.
 In fall and spring the maximum is \$1000 for students and is not paid directly to the student. - The intensive URSP is offered only in the summer.
-In the intensive program, the student is allocated \$6,000 for direct fellowship payment and \$500 for supplies.
-The student can elect to use part of this \$5,000 fellowship payment for supplies as well. - During the school year your mentor is awarded \$500 for either supplies for the URSP project or for faculty professional development.
-For summer projects only, mentors can select a stipend option instead. - Funding options - o Choose the term and type of funding - Cost of materials and supplies (maximum amount depends on which program you are applying to.
-See above explanation.) - How much, total, are you asking for to buy things, travel, equipment, society memberships, etc. - Justification of above cost (100 word limit) - o For materials and supplies, preliminary prices should be included in the justification with a brief description of why you need the items in the budget. - O URSP does fund travel to present your projects as a priority for funding, but for some students we allow this use of funds during the school year.
+In the intensive program, the student is allocated \$6,000 for direct payment and \$500 for supplies.
+The student can elect to use part of this \$6,000 payment toward supplies as well. - During the school year your mentor is awarded \$500 for either supplies for the URSP project or for faculty professional development.
+For summer projects only, mentors can select a stipend option instead. - Funding options - Choose the term and type of funding - Cost of materials and supplies (maximum amount depends on which program you are applying to.
+See above explanation.) - How much, total, are you asking for to buy things, travel, equipment, society memberships, etc. - Justification of above cost (100 word limit) - For materials and supplies, preliminary prices should be included in the justification with a brief description of why you need the items in the budget. - URSP does fund travel to present your projects as a priority for funding, but for some students we allow this use of funds during the school year.
 URSP students have priority access to separate funds, the Undergraduate Student Travel Fund (USTF) for this purpose.
-For more information on USTF, please visit the OSCAR website (http://oscar.gmu.edu/). - Cost of Student Fellowship (summer only) - List amount of fellowship (you may ask for less than the maximum if you need more for supplies) - Justification of above cost (100 word limit) - o If you are taking the full fellowship, your justification may be as simple as living expenses.
-That's a fine justification.
-If you are using some of it for supplies, you should explain that in this box, and why you are taking less than the maximum fellowship. - Mentor Allocation - o This is always \$500.
+For more information on USTF, please visit the OSCAR website (http://oscar.gmu.edu/). - Cost of Student Fellowship (summer only) - List amount of fellowship (you may ask for less than the maximum if you need more for supplies) - Mentor Allocation - This is always \$500.